About us

 Walter Hoffmann

-"Qualifying as an Affolter therapist and senior instructor has given me new perspectives as an educator in dealing with those affected.
-Passing on this knowledge and ensuring the quality of the work in the APW are important to me."
+"Becoming a certified Affolter therapist and senior instructor has given me new perspectives as an educator in working with those affected.
+Sharing this knowledge and ensuring the quality of work within the APW are very important to me."

 Laurent Munch portrait photo